 - Shop your pantry and fridge first.

-2. Use the “Eat First” Box
+2. Use the "eat First" Box

-Tip: Keep it at eye level.
+It is advisable to sustain it at eye level.
 Out of sight = out of mind.

 3. Store Food Properly